Aman-Taware/ShankeshwarProject/README.md

 - **Pre-Launch:** Show specifications and floor plans, but hide RERA (if not yet processed)
 - **During Construction:** Show all sections except for gallery (if professional photos aren't ready)
 - **Project Updates:** Temporarily disable a section while you update the content

+prompt:

+update the hero section.
+The hero section should be aesthtic, minimal, modern, dynamic and properly structured.
+Refer the image attached.
+update the header accroding to following requirments:
+1. project option should have sub options of ongoing, completed and upcoming.
+2. add new option of investment.
+Then do following updates:
+1. as we created sub options for property then show similar data on properties page as clicked.
+2. remove the investment properties from properties page.
+3. create a investment property page similar to properties page to showcase only investment properties.
+Showcase the investment properties there.
+Also don't exactly copy the properties page, just refer and create page related to investment properties.